andrew-busbee/registry-radar/README.md

 ## How to Use Registry Radar

-Once Registry Radar is running, you can start adding containers to monitor.
-The web interface makes this easy - just click "Add Container" and fill in the details or paste in a list of conatiners to monitor.
+Once Registry Radar is running, you can start adding images to monitor.
+The web interface makes this easy - just click "Add Image" and fill in the details or paste in a list of conatiners to monitor.

 ### Setting Up Automatic Checks